amaljithkuttamath/job-resume-matcher/README.md

-# job-resume-matcher

-Resume Matcher and Job Suggestion Tool
-Overview
-This python script provides a comprehensive solution for matching resumes with job descriptions, as well as providing suggestions for enhancing resumes to better match with potential job opportunities.
-It leverages Natural Language Processing (NLP) techniques, TF-IDF and cosine similarity for matching resumes and job descriptions, and provides suggestions based on the most common keywords found in the job descriptions.

-How it works
-The script fetches job data via an API request.
-The job data includes fields such as job descriptions, required skills, and required experience.

-It then processes a set of resumes and matches each resume with the fetched jobs based on the similarity between the resume and the job descriptions.

-After matching, the script provides suggestions for each resume based on the most frequent keywords found in the matched job descriptions.

-The script also provides a visualization of the top suggested keywords across all matched jobs.

-Usage
-Install the necessary libraries.
-These include pandas, sklearn, nltk, matplotlib, spacy, requests and others.
-You can install these using pip:

-pip install pandas sklearn nltk matplotlib spacy requests

-Make sure you have the necessary data files in the same directory as the script.
-This includes the resumes and job descriptions.

-Run the script:

-python res.py

-The script will output a CSV file containing the matching results and suggestions.
-It will also display a bar chart showing the top suggested keywords.
-Functions
-The script contains several helper functions.
-Here's a brief overview:

-preprocess_text(text): Preprocesses the input text by converting it to lowercase, tokenizing, removing stop words and lemmatizing.

-fetch_data(query, page, num_pages): Fetches job data using the RapidAPI job search API.

-save_data_to_csv(data, query): Saves the fetched data to a CSV file.

-get_resume_data(): Loads resume data from a CSV file.

-get_job_data(): Loads job data from a CSV file.

-extract_top_keywords(text, n=10, domain_specific_vocab=None): Extracts the top n keywords from the input text.

-generate_suggestions(resume_text, job_descriptions, n=10, domain_specific_vocab=None): Generates suggestions based on the most frequent keywords found in the job descriptions.

-extract_entities(text): Extracts named entities such as organizations, products, locations, languages, and skills from the input text.

-extract_experience(resume_text), extract_skills(resume_text), extract_education(resume_text): Extract relevant information from the resume text.

-match_resume_with_jobs(resume_text, job_data): Matches a resume with jobs based on the similarity between the resume and the job descriptions.

-main(): The main function that coordinates the entire process.

-visualize_top_suggestions(result_df, n=10): Provides a visualization of the top n suggested keywords.

-Limitations
-Please note that this script uses a sample of 7 resumes and jobs for the sake of brevity.
-You may need to adjust the sample size or modify the script to handle larger datasets as per your requirements.

-Dependencies
-This script depends on several Python libraries including pandas, sklearn, nltk, matplotlib, spacy, and requests.
-Make sure to install these libraries before running the script.
+# Resume Matcher and Job Suggestion Tool Overview

+This Python script offers a comprehensive solution for matching resumes with job descriptions and providing suggestions to enhance resumes for better alignment with potential job opportunities.
+It utilizes Natural Language Processing (NLP) techniques, TF-IDF, and cosine similarity for effective matching and suggestion generation based on common keywords in job descriptions.

+## How it Works

+- **Data Fetching:** The script fetches job data via an API request, including job descriptions, required skills, and experience.
+- **Resume Processing:** Processes a set of resumes and matches each with the fetched jobs based on similarity.
+- **Suggestions:** Provides tailored suggestions for each resume based on frequent keywords in matched job descriptions.
+- **Visualization:** Displays a bar chart of top suggested keywords across all matched jobs.

+## Usage

+### Installation

+Install the necessary libraries with pip:

+`pip install pandas sklearn nltk matplotlib spacy requests`

+Ensure you have all necessary data files in the script's directory, including resumes and job descriptions.

+### Execution

+Run the script with:

+`python res.py`

+The script outputs a CSV file with match results and suggestions, and displays a bar chart of top suggested keywords.

+## Functions Overview

+- `preprocess_text(text)`: Converts text to lowercase, tokenizes, removes stop words, and lemmatizes.
+- `fetch_data(query, page, num_pages)`: Fetches job data using the RapidAPI job search API.
+- `save_data_to_csv(data, query)`: Saves fetched data to a CSV file.
+- `get_resume_data()`, `get_job_data()`: Load resume and job data from CSV files.
+- `extract_top_keywords(text, n=10, domain_specific_vocab=None)`: Extracts top *n* keywords from text.
+- `generate_suggestions(resume_text, job_descriptions, n=10, domain_specific_vocab=None)`: Generates resume enhancement suggestions.
+- `extract_entities(text)`: Extracts named entities from text.
+- `extract_experience(resume_text)`, `extract_skills(resume_text)`, `extract_education(resume_text)`: Extract relevant resume information.
+- `match_resume_with_jobs(resume_text, job_data)`: Matches resumes with jobs based on similarity.
+- `main()`: Coordinates the entire process.
+- `visualize_top_suggestions(result_df, n=10)`: Visualizes top *n* suggested keywords.

+## Limitations

+Note: This script uses a sample of 7 resumes and jobs for brevity.
+Adjustments may be required for larger datasets.

+## Dependencies

+The script relies on several Python libraries: pandas, sklearn, nltk, matplotlib, spacy, and requests.
+Install these before running the script.